 A licence may require that a term, condition or restriction included in the licence must be complied with, or must continue to be complied with, even though the acts or series of acts authorised to be done under the licence have been completed.

-[Clause 16 inserted by No. 49 of 2000 s.
+[Clause 16 inserted: No. 49 of 2000 s.
 52.]

 17. Licence reducing another’s entitlement may include condition requiring payment of compensation